-Through the implementation of the FIPS validated cryptographic module, the TOE provides cryptographic signatures in support of SSHv2 for secure communications.
+Table 18 in the [ST] states that through the implementation of the CAVP validated cryptographic module, the TOE pro-vides cryptographic signatures in support of SSH and TLS for secure communications.
 Management of the cryptographic algorithms is provided through the CLI with auditing of those commands.
-For SSHv2, RSA and ECDSA host keys are supported.
+The TOE provides the RSA option in support of SSH and TLS key establishment.
+RSA (2048-bit, 3072-bit, and 4096-bit) is used in the establishment of SSHv2 key establishment.
+For SSH, RSA host keys are supported.